achrefjaziri/CracktalConcreteSimulator/README.md

+# Cracktal Simulator code
+This repository provides the code for generating images of concrete surface with cracks.
+The code is based on Blender API.
+Already rendered data can be downloaded from here:
 # Blender python basic scene generation:

 The generate.py script generates concrete PBR materials from a set of albedo, metallic, roughness and normal maps.